PROJECT-KORE-LLC/Project-KORE-Vanguard/HEARTH.md

 * **Decryption:** Happens exclusively on the local hardware.
 * **Storage:** Data fragments are never stored on central nodes.
-* **Integrity:** The 0330 re-sync cycle verifies that the ledger has not been tampered with by external scouts or industrial nodes.
+* **Integrity:** The 0330 re-sync cycle (3:30 AM Forensic Audit) verifies that the ledger has not been tampered with by external scouts or industrial nodes.

 ---